List of Totally Spies! characters: Oinky

+Oinky is Alex's pet pig.
+He wears a blue diamond-studded collar with a gold tag, and even though he is hairless, he has a small spot which resembles a small lock of hair on his forehead.
+In Totally Spies!
+The Movie, which takes place when the girls first transfer to Beverly Hills High, he was one of the pets in cages when the giant sushi roll bounced off the cages, breaking them, and setting the animals free.
+The giant sushi roll, with the three girls log rolling on top of it, chased him to the street, where he got trapped between the traffic and the incoming giant sushi roll, and began to cry for help.
+Alex saved his life, then he imprinted on her.
+Alex adopted the pig and named him Oinky.

 Phoebe

-Phoebe Chapman is Mandy's mom who also has long black hair, violet eyes, and speaks with a nasal-pitched voice.
+Phoebe is Mandy's mom who also has long black hair, violet eyes, and speaks with a nasal-pitched voice.
 She first appears in the season 3 episode "Forward to the Past" where, in 1975, she wears hippie clothing and had worked on the school news magazine at Beverly Hills High.
 She has a few appearances later in the season such as the episode "Dental?
 More Like Mental", where she disciplines Mandy for her poor grades by not only grounding her but also withholding her platinum credit card.
 In the episode "Evil G.L.A.D.I.S Much?", she refuses to help Mandy buy out the Yves Mont Blanc store.

 Plunkett

 Professor Plunkett is the spies' fashion design instructor at Malibu University.
 He is a regular character in season 6, and has high expectations of Clover, especially in the episode "Inferior Designer" where he gives only one A for a midterm runway project.
 In the season finale, "So Totally Versailles", he leads the class on a field trip to France.